 Which one is right?

 Well, as always, it depends.

-Group B refers to medium/large companies that either operate within software business but don’t want to lose sight from their core business or companies with a not-software-related core business (i.e sports, entertainment, utilities, ecommerce, banking).
-They are up for buying a pre-packaged CDP (SaaS) which results in having a much lower upfront cost and quick onboarding that takes away risks, while providing a go-to market solution today.
+Group B refers to medium/large companies that either operate within software business but don’t want to lose sight of their core business or companies with a not-software-related core business (i.e sports, entertainment, utilities, e-commerce, banking).
+They are up for buying a pre-packaged CDP (SaaS) which results in having a much lower upfront cost and quick onboarding that takes away risks while providing a go-to-market solution today.
 What they might miss is cooperating with a vendor who does not provide a solution crafted for their specific industry.

-So instead of focusing who is right, you should investigate what suits your business at this specific time.
-In every build, there’s something that you’re buying – be it a cloud platform, a data warehouse, a workflow engine or an SMS provider.
-And whenever you are buying, there’s also a build component, like industry specific integrations or some logic within your application platform.
+So instead of focusing on who is right, you should investigate what suits your business at this specific time.
+In every build, there’s something that you’re buying – be it a cloud platform, a data warehouse, a workflow engine, or an SMS provider.
+And whenever you are buying, there’s also a build component, like industry-specific integrations or some logic within your application platform.

 Common pitfalls & how to think around them

 Below are some of the common pitfalls that I have noticed that Marketing leaders fall for when discussing a CDP solution.
 Let’s look into them:

 “We have unique requirements that make it impossible for a third-party vendor to efficiently meet”.

 All businesses were not created (& shouldn’t be) equal; this does not mean that you cannot learn from how others have tackled similar challenges.
 You might be impressed with how a moving company thinks and apply the same logic to a sports club.

 “We own the data, we have integrated all systems with each other (more or less) and we also have some analytics platform.
 So maybe we already have a CDP in place”.